jakemkc/ptlds/README.md

 ## Abstract
 ### *BACKGROUND*
-Post treatment Lyme disease syndrome (PTLDS) is used to describe Lyme disease patients who have the infection cured by antibiotic and with persisting symptoms of pain, fatigue, or difficulty thinking.
-It is an elusive condition with no accurate diagnosis, and hence little is known about the epidemiology, cause, and treatment of PTLDS.
-Here we use a large nationwide administrative dataset to identify unique aspects of PTLDS that could have diagnostic and etiologic values.
+Post treatment Lyme disease syndrome (PTLDS) is used to describe a condition where Lyme disease patients have the infection cleared by antibiotic treatment but continue to experience persistent non-specific symptoms of fatigue, cognitive impairment, or musculoskeletal pain.
+The causes, diagnosis, and treatment of PTLDS remain elusive and some attribute the phenomenon to anchoring bias.

 ### *METHODS*
-The Aetna insurance claims database consists of more than 9.8 billion billing and 1.4 billion prescription records between year 2008 to 2016.
-We defined PTLDS based on its symptomology and investigated the 1) demographic, 2) comorbidity, and 3) antibiotic usage patterns of Lyme and PTLDS.
+The insurance claims database contained more than 9.8 billion billing records between 2008 and 2016.
+We 1) used a case-control design to test the associations of chronic fatigue, cognitive impairment, and musculoskeletal pain with Lyme disease (n = 244,463), and 2) employed a crossover design to investigate the association of 19 chronic conditions with PTLDS over Lyme disease (n = 45,938).

 ### *RESULTS*
-The age and temporal distributions and their by sex patterns were similar between Lyme and PTLDS.
-We found that both Lyme and PTLDS were spreading to inland states when comparing the spatial maps of 2009 to 2013.
-The co-occurence of 3 out of 19 chronic conditions were significantly higher after Lyme diagnosis in PTLDS versus Lyme -- odds ratio and 95% CI for anemia, hyperlipidemia, and osteoarthrosis were 1.46 (1.11-1.92), 1.39 (1.15-1.68), and 1.62 (1.23-2.12) respectively.
-For antibiotic prescription patterns, we found no significant differences between PTLDS and Lyme.
+We found that chronic fatigue (OR 2.52, 95% CI 2.44–2.60) and musculoskeletal pain (OR 1.51, 95% CI 1.47–1.56) were associated with Lyme disease.
+The associations remained robust after adjusting for co-occurring chronic conditions and with incrementally more precise definition of Lyme cases.
+The PTLDS-to-Lyme patient ratio was 3.42%.
+Compared with Lyme disease cases, we found an enrichment of anemia (OR 1.46, 95% CI 1.11–1.92), hyperlipidemia (OR 1.39, 95% CI 1.15–1.68), and osteoarthrosis (OR 1.62, 95% CI 1.23–2.12) in PTLDS patients.

 ### *CONCLUSION*
-PTLDS patients have more complaints of anemia, hyperlipidemia, and osteoarthrosis.
-Determining whether these comorbidities are simply confounding or sharing an underlying biological mechanism with PTLDS require further investigation.
+Chronic fatigue and musculoskeletal pain were sequelae associated with Lyme disease patients, suggesting the existence of PTLDS.
+Identified comorbidities of PTLDS may be a potential complement to the existing guideline for better diagnosis of the syndrome.

 ## Getting Started